VirtualSpaceGit/VirtualSpace-AppSec/README.md

 ## Proof of Concept (PoC) – AI-Powered Static Application Security Testing

-Welcome to the Proof of Concept (PoC) for **VirtualSpace AppSec**, an advanced AI-powered Static Application Security Testing (SAST) solution designed to detect vulnerabilities in your applications that traditional tools or standard AI models might miss. 🧠🔍
+Welcome to the Proof of Concept (PoC) for **VirtualSpace AppSec**, an advanced AI-powered Static Application Security Testing (SAST) solution designed to detect vulnerabilities in your applications that traditional tools or standard AI models might miss.
+Read down below for further Proof Of Concept! 🧠🔍

 ---